smudgelang/smudge/docs/tutorial/tutorial.rst

 arguments whose types are left incomplete in **side_effects.h**.
 Smudge won't ever put anything in these payloads, but you can.
-Let's say that you want to pay attention to who's going through your turnstyle and play a nice customized greeting for them when they pass. **payloads.c** uses the same **side_effects.smudge** file, but adds some code to do just that.
+Let's say that you want to pay attention to who's going through your turnstile and play a nice customized greeting for them when they pass. **payloads.c** uses the same **side_effects.smudge** file, but adds some code to do just that.